Best Board Games of 2021

 Monopoly is a true classic, and for good reason.
 This game of capitalism involves players buying property and earning money as they travel around the board, attempting to drive other players into bankruptcy.
 It is easy to learn and quick to start since most people are already familiar with the rules.
 For younger players, this game can even have real-world relevance, as the game structure is modeled off of the most fundamental concepts of capitalism.
 The game can be entertaining for a while, as each player races to gain the financial upper hand.

 However, one negative about Monopoly is that it gets boring quickly.
-There isn't a lot of strategy involved, and it's not uncommon for one player to get lucky and get way ahead.
-It is also quite challenging to win Monopoly quickly, which means that games tend to take a long time.
+There isn't much strategy involved, and it's not uncommon for one player to get lucky and get way ahead.
+It is also nearly impossible to win Monopoly quickly, which means that the game tends to drag on.
 Some of our players had lost interest towards the end.
 One final caveat — if, like us, your friends at game night aren't super organized with keeping track of all their Monopoly money, clean up can take some time.

 Why You Should Trust Us